Cutting and RoutingSplitting cedar on bandsaw

 Click on images to enlarge them in a new pop-up window.

-Please remember that routing, especially top-down, is dangerous.
+Please remember that routing, especially top-down, is dangerous, especially for me where some days I cannot safely handle power tools!.
 If you are not using vices to hold the wood, it's very easy for the wood to 'kick' if the cutter hits a knot or awkward bit of grain.
 I haven't lost any fingers yet, but that's thanks to the machine vices! .

 The Owlhouse • Milford • Surrey • UK • dc@secondvoiceflutes.co.uk